Assess, evaluate and improve your students critical thinking skills easily and effectively

-Macat Critical Thinking Academy combines a intuitive testing and analytics platform with a comprehensive set of learning resources, to help measure, analyse and develop critical thinking skills in your university or college.
+Macat Critical Thinking Assessment & Development (CTA&D) combines an intuitive assessment and analytics platform with a comprehensive set of learning resources, to help measure, analyse and develop critical thinking skills in your university or college.

-The testing platform and learning resources are also available as standalone solutions.
+The assessment platform and learning resources are also available as standalone solutions.

 A three-step solution to improving critical thinking

-After a short on-boarding process, we will provide you with access to the online testing platform, where you can easily deploy tests to your students and manage their usage.
-Each 45-minute test includes a series of interesting questions based on real-life scenarios, which address the six interlocking critical thinking skills, defined by Macat as PACIER skills - Problem-solving, Analysis, Creativity, Interpretation, Evaluation and Reasoning.
+After a short on-boarding process, we will provide you with access to the online assessment platform, where you can easily deploy assessments to your students and manage their usage.
+Each 45-minute assessment includes a series of interesting questions based on real-life scenarios, which address the six interlocking critical thinking skills, defined by Macat as PACIER skills - Problem-solving, Analysis, Creativity, Interpretation, Evaluation and Reasoning.

 Once students have completed the assessment, they can access the platform's interactive analytics dashboard to review results in real-time, explaining how they scored and areas for improvement.
 Universities will also have access to the analytics platform, with the ability to view results by institution, class or individual, or download the full report in PDF format.